JCalvi/HASSAddons/hass-actronque/README.md

 Home Assistant AddOn Repository: https://github.com/JCalvi/HASSAddons

+Note: This addon has been forked from Mike McGuire:  (https://blog.mikejmcguire.com/2021/02/11/actron-neo-and-home-assistant/), refer to the changelog for changes made.

 ## Configuration
 ### MQTTBroker: string
 Set this field to core-mosquitto to use the HA Mosquitto MQTT add-on.
 Otherwise, specify a host or host:port for an alternative MQTT server.